Juchitán de Zaragoza: History

 On September 5, 1866, during the French intervention in Mexico, the indigenous people of Juchitán, Unión Hidalgo, San Blas Atempa, and Ixtaltepec defeated the Royal French Army stationed in Tehuantepec.
 Most of the army of Porfirio Díaz, later President of Mexico, were natives of Juchitán.
-José Fructuoso Gómez, nicknamed Che Gómez directed a 1910 revolt in support of the Mexican Revolution, allied with Zapata and Villa.
+José Fructuoso Gómez, nicknamed Che Gómez, directed a 1910 revolt in support of the Mexican Revolution, allied with Zapata and Villa.
 In the 1970s, a group of left wing students, workers and farmers organized with the intent of taking control of the local county through elections, instead of by force.
 In February 2001, Juchitán municipality received the caravan of Zapatista Army of National Liberation (EZLN).

 The violent history of Juchitán involves the strategic geopolitical location of the area, which is located on the Isthmus of Tehuantepec, the thin part of Mexico between the Pacific Ocean and the Gulf of Mexico.
 The zone has been coveted by many countries since the McLane–Ocampo Treaty, which was signed in December 1859.
 Under the treaty, President Benito Juárez received a loan in exchange for the use of the isthmus of Tehuantepec by the United States.
 In the 1970s an attempt to resurrect the treaty, called the Alfa–Omega project, was aborted.
 In 2000, the project was finally approved as the Plan Puebla Panama.

 Gamesa and Iberdrola are currently making important investments in Juchitán, to create a big wind power eolic park -called Proyecto La Venta II- able to produce at least 88 megawatts of power.
-The project will make Juchitán the center of the alternative energies in Mexico becoming an example to the rest of Latin America as the eolic park would be the largest in all the region.
-This project has been criticized because of the lack of information given by Gamesa, Iberdrola and the Mexican Government about its possible ecological, political and cultural consequences on a region where its culture is based on the property of the land used by the Proyecto La Venta II.
+The project will make Juchitán the center of renewable energy in Mexico, as well as an example to the rest of Latin America as the eolic park would be the largest in all the region.
+This project has been criticized because of the lack of information given by Gamesa, Iberdrola and the Mexican Government about its possible ecological, political and cultural consequences on a region whose culture is based on the property of the land used by the Proyecto La Venta II.

 In 2006, it was renamed as "Heroica Ciudad de Juchitán de Zaragoza" (Heroic City of Juchitán de Zaragoza) by the State Congress for its inhabitants' defense against the French invasion.

 Between June and October 2020, Juchitán reported 241 COVID-19 pandemic-related deaths; space in local cemeteries was at a premium.

 In February 2021 the National Institute of Indigenous Peoples (INPI) and Comisión Federal de Electricidad (CFE) reached an agreement with Santa María del Mar agency to allow the operation of 540 kV solar power plant, providing electricity for the first time in ten years.

+In October 2024 President Russell M. Nelson of The Church of Jesus Christ of Latter-day Saints announced that a temple would be constructed in Juchitan de Zaragoza.